-The most effective way to search what has ever been collected by DigitalGlobe is through DigitalGlobe’s ImageFinder application.
+The most effective way to search what has ever been collected by DigitalGlobe is through DigitalGlobe’s Discover online application.

-This utility allows you to search the entire catalog through using either a map interface, gazetteer search, by entering coordinates, or by uploading a shapefile.
+This utility allows you to search the entire catalog through a map interface.
+You can narrow your search by searching for a place-name, entering a CatalogID, entering coordinates, or by uploading a polygon (shapefile, KMZ).

-Once you have established the area of interest (AOI) you are interested in, the search filter can be modified to retrieve only images that match your search criteria (e.g. cloud cover, date range, off-nadir angle, sensor).
+Once you have established the area of interest (AOI), filters can be applied to retrieve only images that match your interestes (e.g. product type, cloud cover, date range, off-nadir angle, sensor).

-When you initiate the search, a secondary window will appear with your results.
-This table can be sorted by any of the criteria that you have established, and the footprint outlines of the images will display on the map interface.
+After you initiate the search, a sidebar will appear with your results with some default scenes selected and displayed on the map.
+This table can be sorted by any of the criteria that you have established.
+Select (checkbox) the imagery that you are interested in.